 Everyday at around 16:30 to 18:30 you can enjoy a sunset cruise organised locally.
 The local guys will entertain you with some drums and songs.
 It’s the perfect way to finish your day.

-Nungwi is a small village that you can walk around and locals are used to seeing many tourist everyday.
-Buy some fruit, painting and souvenir from the local shops in the village main road.
+Nungwi is a vibrant village where you can walk along its main street.
+Buy some fruits, local food, paintings and souvenirs from the local shops.
 Please be advised that when going to the village you should keep your shoulders and knees covered to respect the local culture.

 Volleyball & Football

-Every day at the beach of Nungwi Inn Hotel around 17:00.
-Locals and tourist are playing till sunset.
+Every day at the beach of Nungwi Inn Hotel, around 17:00, locals and tourists are playing volleyball until sunset.
 Everyone is welcome!!
-As well, football is a common game played on the beach by locals.
-You can just join in and have some fun!
+Also, football is a common game played on the beach by locals.
+Anyone can just join in and have some fun!